-- Consultation on design and definition of reason codes and recall times within AEMO's MT PASA framework. - Consultation and drafting of amendments to key processes and supporting documentation (Reliability Standard Implementation Guidelines (RSIG), MT PASA Process Description, NEM Electricity Statement of Opportunities (ESOO) and Reliability Forecast guidelines, and MT PASA bid format and validation processes). - Amendments to AEMO's MT PASA systems, models and reports (e.g. Participant Markets Portal)
+• Consultation on design and definition of reason codes and recall times within AEMO's MT PASA framework.

+- Consultation and drafting of amendments to key processes and supporting documentation (Reliability • Standard Implementation Guidelines (RSIG), MT PASA Process Description, NEM Electricity Statement of Opportunities (ESOO) and Reliability Forecast guidelines, and MT PASA bid format and validation processes). - Amendments to AEMO's MT PASA systems, models and reports (e.g. Participant Markets Portal).

-- The scope of the final rule is limited to establishing reason codes and recall times and no additional MT PASA modelling runs will be mandated. - IEEE 762-2006 will be tailored to a domestic context in collaboration with participants. - Reporting of reason codes and recall times will require IT redesign of the existing submission portal.
+- The scope of the final rule is in line with the Draft Rule Determination and is limited to establishing reason codes and recall times and no additional MT PASA modelling runs will be mandated. - Reporting of reason codes and recall times will require IT redesign of the existing submission portal.